ig3io/pycritic/README.md

 Pycritic
 =========
-Python powered, web scraping based, Metacritic API
+A Python Metacritic API.
+Web scraping based.

 What is this?
 -------------